hmfrank/ATLAS/README.md

 Deletes all build files (object files and executables).

 ### `make destroy`
-Deletes everything make has ever created (includes downloaded libraties and documentation).
+Deletes everything make has ever created (includes downloaded libraries and documentation).
 After running this command, your repo should look as if it was freshly cloned from Github.

 ## Running ATLAS